AlexandrosKap/parea/README.md

 - Pause before a line
 - Pick one line or play all from a set
 - Play a line sequentially or randomly
-- Play aniamtion(s) to go with the line
+- Play animation(s) to go with the line

 ## System